alphagov/forms/design/prototype-version-2/README.md

 Key decisions

-1. we are ready to implement th basic first steps of the form builder
+1. we are ready to implement the basic first steps of the form builder
 2. we want to test the prototype with users who have never seen the tool before
 3. we need to understand the needs around processing emails and if we should make it a default part of the tool